harrysarson/signaloid-aerofoil/README.md

 I took input data from a write-up of a wind tunnel test on a NACA 0012 aerofoil [[1]].
 I chose this input data as the write-up contained uncertainty estimates as well as raw input data.
 The write-up also contained results (both best guess's for the lift coefficient and uncertainty results) that I could have used to verify my model and my calculations.
-However, I chose to focus my effort on the c programming and the Signaloid platform as this interests me more than the fluid dynamic part of the exercise.
+However, instead of doing this verification, I chose to focus my effort on the c programming and the Signaloid platform.
+I found these the most interesting parts of the exercise.

 [1]: https://www.researchgate.net/publication/319649582_Wind_Tunnel_Testing_of_a_NACA0012_Aerofoil/link/59b7d716a6fdcc7415c01042/download#